A Unified Algorithmic Framework for Dynamic Compressive Sensing: Introduction

-\textbf{Algorithms exploiting the slow support changing characteristic of the dynamic signal:} The LS-CS algorithm \cite{lscs} can be viewed as the first solution that only exploited the slow support changing feature of the signal sequence.
-It starts to compute an initial LS estimate of the signal on the estimated support set and then executes {an} $\ell_1$-norm minimization on the signal residual.
-However, the reconstruction performance of the LS-CS relies on the accurate estimation of the support set, which is difficult to satisfy in practical applications.
-In \cite{modcs}, the sparse recovery problem becomes one of trying to find the solution that is the sparsest outside {the support set} among all solutions that satisfy the measurement constraint. {This is referred to as the Modified-CS algorithm}.
-A proposition in \cite{modcs} states that the Modified-CS can exactly recover the signal with fewer independent columns of measurement matrix than the Regular-CS\cite{bp}, i.e., a CS algorithm that reconstructs each sparse signal in the dynamic sequence independently without using any prior information.
-This is a weaker requirement than the Regular-CS when the predetermined support set at each time slot is estimated accurately enough.
-The idea of Modified-CS can also be used to modify {the greedy approaches for sparse recovery.} This has been done in work \cite{modcs-idea-1,modcs-idea-2}. {They have developed and evaluated OMP with partially known support (OMP-PKS)\cite{modcs-idea-1}, Compressive Sampling Matching Pursuit (CoSaMP)-PKS and IHT-PKS \cite{modcs-idea-2}.} Moreover, Modified-CS {can be viewed as the relaxation of the {Regular-CS}}, and a {special case} of Weighted-$\ell_1$\cite{rwl1-df,weightedl1-K,weightedl1-F}. {The concept behind Weighted-$\ell_1$ involves dividing the index set into distinct subsets and applying varying weights to the $\ell_1$ norm within each of these subsets.} Furthermore, Modified-CS can be viewed as a special case of the Weighted-$\ell_1$ when the partition number is two.
-In \cite{weightedl1-F}, some performance guarantees are also obtained for the two set partition case. \cite{weightedl1-F} established a RIP-based Weighted-$\ell_1$ exact recovery theorem, which reveals the exact recovery condition among Weighted-$\ell_1$, Modified-CS and Regular-CS. \cite{rwl1-df} derives a reweighted-$\ell_1$ minimization problem based on the dynamic filter and shows a similar reweighted scheme to that in \cite{rwl1}.
+\textbf{Algorithms Exploiting the Slow Support Change of Dynamic Signals:} The Least Squares Compressive Sensing (LS-CS) algorithm \cite{lscs} is among the earliest methods to leverage the slow support change characteristic of signal sequences.
+It begins by computing an initial LS estimate of the signal on the estimated support set and then performs $\ell_1$-norm minimization on the signal residual.
+However, the performance of LS-CS is heavily dependent on accurate support set estimation, which can be challenging in practical applications.
+The Modified-CS algorithm \cite{modcs} reframes the sparse recovery problem as one of finding the sparsest solution outside the support set while satisfying the measurement constraint.
+Modified-CS can exactly recover the signal with fewer independent columns of the measurement matrix than the Regular-CS algorithm \cite{bp}, i.e., a {Compressive Sensing (CS)} algorithm that reconstructs each sparse signal in the sequence independently without leveraging prior information.
+Furthermore, Modified-CS is a special case of Weighted-$\ell_1$ \cite{rwl1-df}, where the index set is divided into distinct subsets with different weights applied to the $\ell_1$ norm within each subset.
+The reweighted $\ell_1$ dynamic filtering (RWL1-DF) algorithm \cite{rwl1-df} based on the dynamic filter, employs a similar reweighting scheme in \cite{rwl1} and further improves the recovery performance.